Muzznah/Pewlett-Hackards-People-Analysis/README.md

 ## Approach & Challenges faced.
 The task was achieved by upgrading PH’s database from simple CSV files to an operational SQL database, and then performing queries with conditionals.
 The steps taken for transformation were as follows:

   •	An ERD, mapping the existing data tables, their attributes, and dependencies was created on https://app.quickdatabasediagrams.com/.

   •	Using pgAdmin the ERD was translated into a postgress database, named “PH-EmployeeDB”.

   •	The six csv files (Data, Salaries, Titles, Dept_Manager, Dept_Emp and Department) were imported into tables with corresponding     names.
 For details see, “schema_tableCreation.sql”.

   •	Finally, the database was queried to determine the number of current employees that were eligible to retire, and of those which   qualified for the mentorship roles.
 For details you can view Queries folder containing “queris.sql”.

-Part 1: number of individuals retiring
+### Number of individuals retiring
-Following steps were taken to determine the retiree count:

 •	The retiree criterion was established as:

     o	Birth dates: between 1952-01-01 to 1955-12-31 o	Hired dates: between 1985-01-01 to 1988-12-31 o	Currently employed: “to_date” column filtered for “9999-01-01”

 •	The table “employees” was filtered for the birthdate, and hire date, and saved into a new table; "retirement_info".

 •	"retirement_info" table was then left-joined to "dept_emp" table and the currently employed criterion was fulfilled by, filtering for "to_date" equals to “9999-01-01”.
 This new information was saved as "current_emp" table.

 •	To get a retiree count by title, the “current_emp” table was inner-joined with “salaries” and “title”, to get the columns; “from_date” and “salary”, and saved as “title_info”

 •	Duplicate rows in the created table were handled through partitioning function.
 The table was partitioned by “emp_no” with “from_date” sorted in descending, to get the current title for each “emp_no”.
 The duplicate free information was saved into “current_title_info” table (exported as “current_title_info.csv”).

 •	Finally, count function was perfomed on “emp_no” of “current_title_info” table and was saved in table "retiree_counttBytitle” (exported as “retiree_counttBytitle.csv”).

-Part 2: number of individuals being hired
+## Number of individuals being hired

 •	This part was challenging in terms of interpreting the ask.
 Was it asking for individuals being hired this year?
 Or those that will be hired in the following years due to retirements.

 •	The information for hiring was only present in the “employees” table in the form of “hire_date” column.
 To get the latest hiring date, following code was used:

     SELECT * FROM employees ORDER BY hire_date DESC;

 •	The above query showed that the latest hiring data available was of “2000-01-03”
 •	The number of people hired in total by the company, based on the data provided was 300,024.
 Calculated using the following:
 SELECT COUNT(emp_no) FROM employees;
 •	The number of people hired in year 2000 was 13.
 Calculated using the following:

-SELECT COUNT(emp_no) FROM employees
+    _SELECT COUNT(emp_no) FROM employees
-WHERE hire_date BETWEEN '2000-01-01' AND '2000-12-31' ;
+    WHERE hire_date BETWEEN '2000-01-01' AND '2000-12-31' ;_

- ✓ number of individuals available for mentorship role
+## Number of individuals available for mentorship role
 •	To get the number of individuals available for mentorship roles “current_title_info” table  was inner-joined to "titles" to include the "to_date" column, and inner-joined to "employees" to filter for birth dates for year 1965 only.
 The filtered data was saved into a “mentor_list” table.
 •	The challenge encountered at this stage was that the above filters resulted into no data in the new table.
 Upon inspecting the birth date range used in part one , I realized that in order to populate the “mentor_list” based on the table created in the first part I would need to change the range for the input tables for part one.
 All the tables starting with “retirement_info” were dropped and recreated with a birth date between “1952” to “1965”.

     --Drop and recreate tables to include birth date till 1965.
     DROP TABLE retirement_info;
     DROP TABLE current_emp;
     DROP TABLE title_info;
     DROP TABLE current_title_info;
     DROP TABLE retiree_countBytitle;
     DROP TABLE mentor_list;

 •	The first step was repeated to create the “mentor_list” table.
 •	Quick inspection of the table showed that the table needed to be treated for duplicate rows.